Devoxx4KidsDE/workshop-maze-vr/README.md

 npm start
 ```

-The server is now available at http://localhost:8080
+The example maze now available at http://localhost:8080/app

+This project uses [http-server](https://github.com/indexzero/http-server) to serve all required files.
 Port 8080 is the default.
-However, you can edit ``webpack.config.js`` to set a custom port if required:
+However, you can set a custom port with the ``-p`` option.

 ```
-var config = {
-   port: 8080,
-   host: '0.0.0.0'
-};
+npm start -- -p 8081
 ```